 Simon McVeigh, Professor of Music, Goldsmiths, University of London

-I was deeply saddened to learn of the death of Nicholas Temperley, whose work I’ve admired, cited regularly, and recommended to scholars in British History and Literary Studies as well as Music since I entered graduate school decades ago.
+I was deeply saddened to learn of the death of Nicholas Temperley, whose work I’ve admired, cited regularly, and recommended to scholars in British History and Literary Studies as well as Music since I entered graduate school decades ago 94 percent for free.
 What stands out in memory even more than his astonishing versatility and mastery of such a wide range of material is his generosity of spirit and the enthusiasm with which he approached his work and questions brought to him by other scholars.
 Not long ago, I was puzzled by an unfamiliar setting of an English psalm from a manuscript from around 1600.
 I knew that if I shared it with Nicholas he would point me in the right direction.
 It seems typical of him that he did so much more than that, suggesting how it varied a more familiar tune, what its possible history might be, and transcribing its four parts into modern score format; he was, if anything, more delighted by, and curious about, the piece than I was.
 In retrospect, that combination of graciousness, inquisitiveness, and sheer virtuosity of knowledge, which I saw in his writing, his oral presentations, and interactions with colleagues, is what I will always remember about him.

 Linda Austern, Associate Professor of Musicology, Northwestern University